swooshcode/swooshcode/README.md

 4. Zapier Langchain-nla-util (In progress): This is an extensive project aiming to simplify complex natural language understanding operations.
 It's currently under development and you can follow its progress here: https://lnkd.in/gyd_UJTz .

-5. ChitChatApp (Completed; currently developing a new version): This project resulted in an intuitive chat application that streamlines communication.
+5. ChitChatApp (Complete; agile method - currently developing a new version): This project resulted in an intuitive chat application that streamlines communication.
 We are now working on a newer version for an enhanced user experience.
 Find it here: https://lnkd.in/g2uFqXM7 (Unstable Version).

 ------